-Students are assisted by the DRC counselors in developing a Student Educational Contract.
-Students must make measurable progress according to college progress standards to continue receiving services offered through the program.
-DRC also works with the Department of Vocational Rehabilitation, Veteran's Administration, and other agencies.
+Students are assisted by DRC counselors and/or Learning Disability Specialist in developing an Academic Accommodation Plan based on the educational limitations of the disability.
+DRC also works with the Department of Vocational Rehabilitation, Veteran's Administration, Regional Center and other agencies.